Here are some interesting things you probably didn’t know about Hanukkah:

 3. What the dedication was all about

-A brief history lesson: In 164 BC, the land Jewish people consider "the Holy Land" was ruled by a group that today would comprise parts of Syria and Greece.
-They wanted the people of Israel to assimilate, but a small band of Jews (led by a fellow named Judah the Maccabee) won a battle, reclaimed their temple in Jerusalem and rededicated it to the God of Jewish tradition.
+A brief history lesson: In 164 BC, the land Jewish people consider the Holy Land was ruled by a group that today would comprise parts of Syria and Greece.
+They wanted the people of Israel to assimilate, but a small band of Jews (led by a man named Judah the Maccabee) won a battle, reclaimed their temple in Jerusalem and rededicated it to the God of Jewish tradition.

-4. Why, if it's about temple dedications, are there 'eight crazy nights,' as Sandler puts it?
+4. Why then are there ‘eight crazy nights,’ as Sandler puts it?